 Indolent lymphoma is a group of low-grade lymphomas that are slowly progressive and most don't benefit from treatment with chemotherapy (unless the patient is feeling sick).
 These lymphomas comprise up to 1/3 of all canine lymphoma.

 Since the disease course is vastly different from the more common and more aggressive diffuse large B cell lymphoma and peripheral T cell lymphoma, an accurate diagnosis is essential.

-Examples of indolent lymphoma include t zone lymphoma, marginal zone lymphoma, mantle cell and follicular lymphoma.
+Examples of indolent lymphoma include T zone lymphoma, marginal zone lymphoma, and follicular lymphoma.

 T zone lymphoma actually accounts for 12% of all lymphoma in dogs and is frequently misdiagnosed.

-Forty percent of dogs that develop t zone lymphoma are golden retrievers - it is most common in this breed.
+Forty percent of dogs that develop T zone lymphoma are golden retrievers - it is most common in this breed.
 The median age at diagnosis (half are older and half are younger) is 10 years; most dogs have enlarged lymph nodes and an elevated lymphocyte count on blood work, but feel normal.

 Lymphoma is not just one disease.
 There are actually many different types of lymphoma that affect dogs and people (in dogs there are currently 14 different types of lymphoma and leukemia, in people there are over 50).
 What they have in common is their origin from lymphoid cells that become cancerous.
 Lymphoma typically starts in lymph nodes, spleen or bone marrow, but can develop in almost any tissue in the body (including the skin!).

 Lymphoma accounts for roughly 7% to 24% of all canine cancer.
 It typically affects middle-aged to older dogs.

 Breeds that have been associated with an increased incidence of lymphoma include Boxers, bullmastiffs, basset hounds, St. Bernards, Scottish terriers, Airedales, and bulldogs.
 Dachshunds and Pomeranians have a lower than average risk.

 Lymphoma is typically considered a fairly chemo-responsive disease.
-This means that for our more common lymphomas (a dog that presents with very large lymph nodes), remission is expected, and can often be achieved after one or two doses of chemotherapy.
+This means that for our most common lymphoma (diffuse large B cell lymphoma) remission is expected, and can often be...

 There are many misconceptions around radiation treatment.
 Many dog owners feel that radiation therapy involves a pill or is a treatment that will send toxins throughout the body making their dog feel ill.